JWST MIRI flight performance: The Medium-Resolution Spectrometer: Introduction

 \section{Introduction}

-The Mid-Infrared Instrument MIRI, on board the \textit{James Webb Space Telescope (JWST)}, has four operating modes, (1) imaging, (2) low-resolution spectroscopy, (3) high-contrast (coronagraphic) imaging, and (4) medium-resolution spectroscopy \citep{miri_pasp_2, miri_pasp_3,miri_pasp_4,miri_pasp_5,Wells_2015}.
-A concise description of the operating modes can be found in \citet{wright23}, along with a summary of the in flight performance of the respective modes.
-A detailed performance analysis for the MIRI Imager can be found in \citet{dicken23}, \citet{kendrew23} for the MIRI low-resolution spectrometer, and \citet{coronograph_perf} for the MIRI coronagraphic imaging.
-In this paper we focus on the in flight performance of the MIRI medium-resolution spectrometer \citep[MRS,][]{Wells_2015}.
-The high-level characterization of the overall \textit{JWST} observatory and science instrument performance from commissioning can be found in \citet{rigby2022}.
+The Mid-Infrared Instrument (MIRI), on board the \textit{James Webb Space Telescope (JWST)}, has four operating modes: (1) imaging, (2) low-resolution spectroscopy, (3) high-contrast (coronagraphic) imaging, and (4) medium-resolution spectroscopy \citep{miri_pasp_2, miri_pasp_3,miri_pasp_4,miri_pasp_5,Wells_2015}.
+A concise description of the operating modes can be found in \citet{wright23}, along with a summary of the in-flight performance of the respective modes.
+A detailed performance analysis for the MIRI Imager can be found in Dicken et al. (in prep.) and Kendrew et al. (in prep.) for the MIRI low-resolution spectrometer, and \citet{coronograph_perf} for the MIRI coronagraphic imaging.
+In this paper we focus on the in-flight performance of the MIRI Medium-Resolution Spectrometer \citep[MRS,][]{Wells_2015}.
+The high-level characterization of the overall \textit{JWST} observatory and science instrument performance from commissioning can be found in \citet{rigby23}.

-The MIRI MRS is an integral-field spectrometer (IFS); in a single exposure it measures the target's spectrum with a thousand wavelength samples and several hundred contiguous spatial samples across a rectangular field of view.
-For convenience we refer to the resulting 3 dimensional data set (two spatial and one spectral dimension) as a `data cube'.
+The MIRI MRS is an integral-field spectrometer (IFS); in a single exposure, it measures the target's spectrum with a thousand wavelength samples and several hundred contiguous spatial samples across a rectangular field of view.
+For convenience, we refer to the resulting 3D dataset (two spatial and one spectral dimension) as a "data cube."